zdanman/BotcontrolPlugin/README.md

 BigBrotherBot - Bot Control Plugin for Insurgency

 Known Issues:
-- EVT_CLIENT_DISCONNECT and KICK events are not getting fired for bots currently so list is simply clear on game exit event
+- EVT_CLIENT_DISCONNECT and KICK events are not getting fired for bots currently so list is simply cleared on game exit event

 Current commands: